ACCA Registered

 Revenue is vanity.
 Profit is sanity.
 Cash is reality.
 Most agency owners know whether they are "doing okay" or "struggling," but few know their exact profit margins or how they compare to UK industry benchmarks.

 A £2m agency with 8% margins takes home £160,000.
 A £1m agency with 20% margins takes home £200,000.
 The smaller agency owner is better off, works less, and has more options when it comes to exit or growth.
 This guide shows you how to calculate your agency's profitability and what levers to pull to improve it.
+If you want to understand the underlying financial report those margins come from, our guide to how to read a profit and loss statement explains the P&L structure line by line.

 Key Takeaways